nayem1816/Data-Structure/README.md

 17. Choice-17: Mid value in this linked list
 18. Choice-18: Create Cycle in this linked list
 19. Choice-19: Detect Cycle in this linked list
-20. Choice-19: Remove Cycle in this linked list
+20. Choice-20: Remove Cycle in this linked list
+21. Choice-0: EXIT

 ### Doubly Linked List Operations